-Retail was the most popular career choice for creative arts students identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Nearly a fifth (16%) of students of creative arts, a group of subjects that includes music, who participated in the survey said they were interested in this area.
-The most popular careers for creative arts students were as follows:
+Media and advertising was the most popular career choice for creative arts and design students identified by a 2020 survey of more than 71,000 undergraduates carried out by Cibyl, a research business owned by the same company as TARGETjobs.
+Just over one in ten (10.9%) of students of creative arts and design, a group of subjects that includes music, who participated in the survey said they were interested in this area.
+The most popular careers for creative arts and design students were as follows:

 Famous people with music degrees